Specy/mars/marsjs/ts/README.md

 Before running the simulator, you must assemble and initialize it.
 You can then step through the program, simulate with breakpoints, or simulate with a limit.

+⚠️**WARNING**⚠️ You must have only one instance of the simulator at a time.
+Memory, registers, and other state are shared between instances.

 ```typescript
 import { makeMipsfromSource, JsMips, RegisterName, BackStepAction } from '@specy/mips';